A bowl of ingredients for making phyllo doughA bowl of ingredients for making phyllo dough

 • Bake the phyllo pastry in a preheated oven at 375°F for 20-25 minutes or until golden brown and crispy.

-See also How to make empanadas from scratch?
+See also How to make croissant doughnuts from scratch?

 Another important tip to keep in mind when working with phyllo dough is to work quickly.
 The longer the dough is exposed to air, the more likely it is to dry out and become brittle.
 Therefore, it’s best to have all your ingredients and tools ready before you start working with the dough.